aps831/workstation/README.md

 A playbook can be run locally using `ansible-playbook --ask-become-pass --ask-vault-pass playbooks/<name>.yml`.

-A playbook can be run from Bitbucket using `ansible-pull --ask-become-pass -U https://aps831@bitbucket.org/aps831/workstation.git playbooks/<name>.yml`
+A playbook can be run from Bitbucket using `ansible-pull --ask-become-pass --ask-vault-pass -U https://aps831@bitbucket.org/aps831/workstation.git playbooks/<name>.yml`

 A bootstrapping script can be downloaded from `https://bitbucket.org/aps831/workstation`.
 The script `bootstrap.sh` will install the dependencies needed to run Ansible.